Megabits vs Megabytes: What’s the Difference?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-It’s quite easy to confuse megabits (Mb) and megabytes (MB) — after all, the abbreviations are only one lowercase letter different from each other.
-But both terms are distinct in computing and represent different measurements.
+It’s quite easy to confuse megabits (Mb) and megabytes (MB), but both terms are distinct in computing and represent different measurements.
 Megabits are simply 1s and 0s, and megabytes are just larger groups of megabits.
+Relating to internet speed, both terms are commonly used in the phrases “megabits per second” (Mbps) or “megabytes per second” (MBps).

 In this article, we’ll dive into the definitions of both, walk through some calculations to understand how bits get to bytes (and gigabytes and terabytes!), and explain why these terms are important for understanding internet speeds (as well as the best ad blockers for improving those speeds).